Im-Programmatist/Node-Mongo-React-APP-Demo/Readme.md

 ### index.js - start point of the server application, here we mention express app and routes
 ### package.json & package-lock.json - package manager create this file, keep record of all the packages used in node project

-**Note: For complete MERN project setup please follow the link** `https://www.querythreads.com/how-to-organise-file-structure-of-backend-and-frontend-in-mern/`
+**Note: For complete MERN project setup please follow the link-** https://www.querythreads.com/how-to-organise-file-structure-of-backend-and-frontend-in-mern/

 3. For middleware refere link -
 https://mongoosejs.com/docs/middleware.html#pre